 By using its buying power, Absa has also assisted many of its suppliers to produce their own B-BBEE scorecard.
 The number of new verification certificates and the improvement in our own preferential procurement score demonstrates that suppliers have an improved understanding of their current standing and how they can take further steps to improve.

 Absa is committed to assisting emerging black small and medium enterprises (SMEs) in South Africa to grow and prosper through our various Enterprise Development (ED) initiatives.
-ED is an integral part of Barclays Africa’s Shared Value Strategy and contributes to the wider National Agenda to promote a thriving SME sector to enable economic and social development in the country.
+ED is an integral part of our Shared Value Strategy and contributes to the wider national agenda to promote a thriving SME sector to enable economic and social development in the country.

 SMEs face numerous challenges in achieving sustainability and success, the most notable of these being: